 Hernandez and Benitez-Lopez feel as though the administration is putting money before education.

-Dr. Mariela Nuñez-Janes, UNT Associate Anthropology Professor, is a researcher of immigrant education.
+Mariela Nuñez-Janes, Ph.D., UNT Associate Anthropology Professor, is a researcher of immigrant education.

-She wrote in an e-mail interview that sanctuary is not only about undocumented students but that it was a way to support the mission to educate everyone.
+She wrote in an e-mail interview that a “sanctuary campus” is not only about undocumented students, but that it was a way to support the mission to educate everyone.
 By being “attentive and responsive to the vulnerabilities that students, faculty, and staff experience outside and inside educational institutions.”

-It can be argued that sanctuaries are already practiced by federal and state laws because warrants are necessary for arrest and detention, student records are protected under FERPA (Family Educational Rights and Privacy Act,) undocumented students have a right to due process, and they are already not considered as a priority for enforcement by ICE.
+Although it can be argued that sanctuaries are already practiced by federal and state laws because warrants are necessary for arrest and detention, student records are protected under FERPA (Family Educational Rights and Privacy Act,) and undocumented students have a right to due process.
+Furthermore, they are already not considered as a priority for enforcement by ICE.